-In conclusion, multiscale modeling integrating molecular dynamics and finite element simulations is accurate and efficient for studying ionic transport in polycrystalline solid-state electrolytes.
-This approach provides the atomic-to-macroscopic support for the experimentally observed non-Arrhenius Li$^+$ transport in argyrodites and offers guidelines for optimizing solid electrolytes in all-solid-state batteries.
-Grain boundaries (GB) can enhance or suppress diffusion depending on bulk diffusivity, implying that nanosizing may activate transport in systems lacking intrinsic superionic behavior.
+In conclusion, multiscale modeling integrating molecular dynamics and finite element simulations is accurate and efficient for studying ion transport in polycrystalline solid-state electrolytes.
+This approach provides the atomic-to-macroscopic support for the experimentally observed non-Arrhenius Li$^+$ transport in argyrodites and offers insights for designing solid electrolytes in all-solid-state batteries.
+Grain boundaries (GBs) can enhance or suppress diffusion depending on bulk diffusivity, implying that nanosizing may activate transport in systems lacking intrinsic superionic behavior.
 For Li$_6$PS$_5$Cl, grain refinement can improve intergranular contacts without compromising conductivity.
 Our results also highlight the anion radius as a key compositional parameter.
 Looking forward, systematic screening of GB diffusivities can establish the basis for extending GB engineering to solid electrolyte interfaces.

 \onecolumngrid

 \twocolumngrid